Riskified/timeasure/README.md

 `ReportedMethod` allows reading the following attributes:
 * `klass_name`: Name of the class in which the tracked method resides.
-* `method_name`: Name of the tracked method
+* `method_name`: Name of the tracked method.
 * `segment`: See [Segmented Method Tracking](#segmented-method-tracking) below.
 * `metadata`: See [Carrying Metadata](#carrying-metadata) below.
 * `method_path`: `klass_name` and `method_name` concatenated.
 * `full_path`: Same as `method_path` unless segmentation is declared,
 in which case the segment will be concatenated to the string as well.
-See Segmented Method Tracking below.
+See [Segmented Method Tracking](#segmented-method-tracking) below.
 * `runtime_sum`: The aggregated time it took the reported method in question to run across all calls.
 * `call_count`: The times the reported method in question was called across all calls.

-## Advanced and Direct Usage
+## Advanced Usage

 #### Segmented Method Tracking
 Timeasure was designed to separate regular code from its time measurement declaration.